Christina, Queen of Sweden: Abdication

 On 26 February 1649, Christina announced that she had decided not to marry and instead wanted her first cousin Charles Gustav to be heir to the throne.
 While the nobility objected to this, the three other estates – clergy, burghers, and peasants – accepted it.
 She agreed to stay on the condition the councils never again asked her to marry.
 In 1651, Christina lost much of her popularity after the beheading of Arnold Johan Messenius, together with his 17-year-old son, who had accused her of serious misbehavior and of being a "Jezebel".
 According to them "Christina was bringing everything to ruin, and that she cared for nothing but sport and pleasure."

 In 1653, she founded the Amaranten order.
 Antonio Pimentel was appointed as its first knight; all members had to promise not to marry (again).
 In the same year, she ordered Vossius (and Heinsius) to make a list of about 6,000 books and manuscripts to be packed and shipped to Antwerp.
 In February 1654, she plainly told the Council of her plans to abdicate.
 Oxenstierna told her she would regret her decision within a few months.
+Her steadfastness 10 days prior to the abdication ceremony was commended by Bulstrode Whitelocke, commenting, "An act of strange constancy and fixedness of resolution".
 In May, the Riksdag discussed her proposals.
-She had asked for 200,000 rikstalers a year, but received dominions instead.
+She had asked for 200,000 rikstalers a year but received dominions instead.
 Financially she was secured through a pension and revenue from the town of Norrköping, the isles of Gotland, Öland, Ösel, and Poel, Wolgast and Neukloster in Mecklenburg, and estates in Pomerania.